 Operators welcome the low tax rate, but there are concerns that some of Colombia’s general taxes (such as a VAT tax on all player deposits) will result in a hefty cumulative tax burden.
 Licensed operators will also be required to operate on .co domain names in order to provide the government additional oversight and the ability to enforce regulations.

 Coljuegos later announced plans to implement an internet blocking scheme to prevent access to unlicensed Colombian betting sites.
-The announcement was made in light of recent revelations of match fixing involving unlicensed sports betting rings.
+The announcement was made in light of recent revelations of match-fixing involving unlicensed Columbia sports betting rings.